 Lisa Karen Atkins

-Ms. Atkins has represented employers as litigation and in-house counsel in a broad range of employment matters.
-She has defended numerous Title VII, age discrimination, Americans with Disabilities Act, and Family and Medical Leave Act cases at the administrative, trial, and appellate levels.
-Her experience includes sexual and racial harassment, retaliation, wrongful discharge, and related state law tort claims.
-On behalf of employers, she has also handled Title IX discrimination and individual and official capacity claims under 42 U.S.C. §§ 1983, 1981, and 1985.
-She has experience counseling employers on a wide range of employment issues, including transfer, demotion, grievances, benefits, impairment and drug-testing, accommodation, employee discipline, termination, electronic use (Internet and electronic mail), conflict of interest, conflict of commitment, and military leave.
-She also has substantial experience drafting and implementing employment policies, discrimination/misconduct investigations, management reviews, and severance agreements.
+Lisa Karen Atkins has represented employers as litigation and in-house counsel in a broad range of employment matters including hiring, compensation, transfer, demotion, grievances, benefits, impairment and drug-testing, accommodation, employee discipline, termination, electronic use (internet and electronic mail), social media, conflict of interest, and military leave.
+She has substantial experience drafting and implementing employment policies and handbooks, discrimination/misconduct investigations, management reviews, and severance agreements.
 In addition, she has advised on workforce planning, restructuring and reductions in force in non-union settings and represented clients in connection with investigations arising under federal programs and regulations.
-Her experience includes management training and assisting with the formulation and implementation of employment-related risk management strategies.
+Her experience also includes management training, conducting seminars and workshops, and assisting with the formulation and implementation of employment-related risk management strategies.
+She has successfully defended numerous EEOC charges, OCR complaints, and Title VII, age discrimination, Americans with Disabilities Act, and Family and Medical Leave Act cases for public and private employers at the administrative, trial, and appellate levels.
+She also has handled Title IX discrimination and individual and official capacity equal protection, due process, and First Amendment claims under 42 U.S.C. §§ 1983, 1981, and 1985.

 Education and Honors